MrScautHD/Box2D-dotnet-bindings/README.md

 ## How is this better than Hexa.NET.Box2D or Box2D.NET?
 Hexa.NET.Box2D and Box2D.NET are auto-generated with code generators, and are direct mappings of the Box2D API.
 This, by contrast, is a hand-crafted API that is designed to be more idiomatic to dotnet coders.
 These bindings also have full XmlDoc comments and fully defined delegates.
 Where there are pointers, these are allocated and freed for you by wrapper classes.
-In this case "better" is probably subjective: Hexa.NET.Box2D and Box2D.NET are API-complete in that they include DynamicTree functions, while this library brings quality of life improvements. *This API is complete up to 3.0.0 and will be upgraded to 3.1.0 as early as possible.*
+In this case "better" is probably subjective: Hexa.NET.Box2D and Box2D.NET are API-complete in that they include DynamicTree functions, while this library brings quality of life improvements. *This API is complete up to 3.1.0 and will be upgraded as new versions of Box2D are released.*

 ### This library includes:
 Full XML documentation